sqlfluff/sqlfluff/docs/source/developingplugins.rst

 Few things to note about plugins:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Right now, only Rules can be added through plugins.
+Each plugin can implement multiple Rules.

 The name of a plugin should start with *"sqlfluff-plugin"* to be valid.